-Students in grades 6-8 who demonstrated less than 60 % mastery of the English Language Arts (ELA) Benchmarks for Excellent Student Thinking will be administered a diagnostic reading assessment in order to determine the nature of their reading deficiency.
-All Nassau County students found to have a substantial reading deficiency will receive instructional support as prescribed in the 6-8 Reading Intervention Guidelines and Procedures Appendix.
+Students in grades 6-8 who demonstrated less than 60 % mastery of the English Language Arts (ELA) Florida Standards will be administered a diagnostic reading assessment in order to determine the nature of their reading deficiency.
+All Nassau county students found to have a substantial reading deficiency will receive instructional support as prescribed in the 6-8 Reading Intervention Guidelines and Procedures Appendix.